A Decomposition Analysis of Diffusion Over a Large Network: Appendix: Mathematical Proofs

-for some constant $C>0$ that does not depend on $n$, where $c>0$ is the constant in Assumption \ref{assump: nondeg Omega}.
-By the same arguments in the proof of Lemma A.5 of \cite{He/Song:21:WP}, we can see that $\tilde \Omega_S - \Omega_S$ is positive semidefinite.
+for some constant $C>0$ that does not depend on $n$, where $c_4>0$ is the constant in Assumption \ref{assump: nondeg Omega}.
 Hence by Assumption \ref{assump: nondeg Omega}, the last probability in the above display vanishes as $n \rightarrow \infty$.
 This gives the desired result. $\blacksquare$

 Define

 \begin{lemma} For any $S \subset \mathbb{S}$,

 \end{lemma}